Karen Van Dyck: Thought and work

 Van Dyck's The Scattered Papers of Penelope (2009), a Lannan Translation Selection, included new and selected poems by Katerina Anghelaki-Rooke in English translation, while her translation of Margarita Liberaki’s seminal coming-of-age novel Three Summers has been reissued twice since its initial publication in 1995, in 2019 and 2021 by NYRB and the Penguin European Writers series respectively.
 In 2016, the publication of Austerity Measures: The New Greek Poetry, a bilingual anthology that mapped the varied spaces of Greek poetry production during and after the recent economic crisis, moved the argument about translingualism and translation to a new level: much of the contemporary Greek poetry included in the volume was written by poets whose first language wasn't Greek or who lived outside of Greece.
 The collection won the London Hellenic Prize and was a New Statesman Pick of the Year and a Guardian Poetry Book-of-the-Month.
 Some of her most recent collaborations include The Light that Burns Us (2021), an edited collection of Greek poet Jazra Khaleed, Hers (May 2022), a translation of a collection by Maria Laina, and a forthcoming bilingual edition of her own found poems, Lifted (June 2022), translated into Greek by poet Kyoko Kishida (Eleni Bourou).

-As a scholar-translator, she is dedicated to giving voice to minor fields, languages, and literatures as well as to the minorities whose stories they tell.
-Her anthologies intend to change the way readers think about poetry at the edges of Europe.

 Her essays, translations and poetry have appeared in PMLA, the Journal of Modern Greek Studies, Los Angeles Review of Books, The Guardian, the Brooklyn Rail, Asymptote, The Paris Review, World Literature Today, Poiitiki, Farmakon, and Tender.